Alex Cobb: Personal life

 Cobb proposed to his girlfriend, Kelly Reynolds, in February 2014 at the Discovery Cove in Orlando.
-They have been married since 2016 and have two daughters together.
+They have been married since 2016 and have two daughters together, born in March 2019 and July 2020.

-Cobb's brother, R. J., is a United States Army officer who served in Iraq and Afghanistan and earned a Purple Heart.
-R. J. is four years older than Alex.
+Cobb's brother, R.J., is a United States Army officer who served in Iraq and Afghanistan and was awarded a Purple Heart.
+R.J. is four years older than Alex.
 Their mother, a nurse practitioner, died in December 2005 at 49 years of age as the result of a stroke, when he was a senior in high school.